SimpleDataLabsInc/prophecy-docs/docs/architecture/self-hosted/install-prophecy/installation-marketplaces/install-azure-marketplace.md

 1. Open the [Prophecy](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/simpledatalabsinc1635791235920.prophecy-data-engineering) product page in Azure Marketplace.
 2. Click **Get It Now**.
-3. In the **Create this app** in Azure window, click **Continue**.
+3. In the **Create this app in Azure** window, click **Continue**.
 You will be directed to the Azure portal.
 4. In the portal, click **Create** to begin the Prophecy IDE setup.

 ## Create Prophecy

 Next, fill out the required fields of the **Basics** tab.

+1. Select your Azure subscription.
+1. In the **Resource group** field, choose or create a resource group for the application.
+1. Select the **Region** of the instance.
-For the **Configure Base Domain and TLS** option, note these two choices:
+1. For the **Configure Base Domain and TLS** option, you have two choices:
    - Use Prophecy's Base Domain.
 If you choose this option, Prophecy manages the certificates and domain for you.
    - Use your own Base Domain and Certificate.
 If you choose this option, you can deploy your own TLS certificates and manage the domain for the Prophecy IDE using your own DNS zones.
+1. Give the application a name.
+1. Note that this installation will generate a managed resource group where all Prophecy resources will be created.

 When you have finished filling out the **Basics** tab, click **Review + create**.
 Then, agree to the terms and conditions and click **Create**.
+This will start the Prophecy deployment.

 ## Go to resource